shadowsheep1/xcode9navigationissue/README.md

 In support of this stackowerflow question: https://stackoverflow.com/questions/46491327/xcode-9-navigation-bar-issue-after-navigating-from-left-side-menu-on-ios-11-not

-"After updating from Xcode 8 to Xcode 9 I've noticed this very strange behaviour in the navigation bar only on devices running iOS 11.
+After updating from Xcode 8 to Xcode 9 I've noticed this very strange behaviour in the navigation bar only on devices running iOS 11.

 This bug appears after navigating from my left side menu that show the menu controller you choose modally with a default presentation (That is Full Screen)